smseerat/MCW-Hybrid-identity/Whiteboard design session/WDS trainer guide - Hybrid identity.md

 7. The approach to providing Contoso and Fabrikam users access to on-premises web applications that rely on Kerberos-based Windows Integrated Authentication

-8. The approach to providing external customers access to custom-developed applications with minimum overhead associated with identity management.
+8. The approach to providing external customers access to custom-developed applications with minimum overhead associated with identity management

 9. The method of implementing redundancy in your solution